 At the high end, as the capture process commits each new batch of change data, new entries are added to cdc.lsn_time_mapping for each transaction that has change table entries.
 Within the mapping table, both a commit Log Sequence Number (LSN) and a transaction commit time (columns start_lsn and tran_end_time, respectively) are retained.
 The maximum LSN value that is found in cdc.lsn_time_mapping represents the high water mark of the database validity window.
 Its corresponding commit time is used as the base from which retention-based cleanup computes a new low water mark.

-Because the capture process extracts change data from the transaction log, there is a built-in latency between the time that a change is committed to a source table and the time that the change appears within its associated change table.
-While this latency is typically small, it is nevertheless important to remember that change data is not available until the capture process has processed the related log entries.
+Because the capture process extracts change data from the transaction log, there's a built-in latency between the time that a change is committed to a source table and the time that the change appears within its associated change table.
+While this latency is typically small, it's nevertheless important to remember that change data isn't available until the capture process has processed the related log entries.

 Handling changes to source table

-To accommodate a fixed column structure change table, the capture process responsible for populating the change table will ignore any new columns that are not identified for capture when the source table was enabled for change data capture.
-If a tracked column is dropped, null values will be supplied for the column in the subsequent change entries.
-However, if an existing column undergoes a change in its data type, the change is propagated to the change table to ensure that the capture mechanism does not introduce data loss to tracked columns.
+To accommodate a fixed column structure change table, the capture process responsible for populating the change table will ignore any new columns that aren't identified for capture when the source table was enabled for change data capture.
+If a tracked column is dropped, null values are supplied for the column in the subsequent change entries.
+However, if an existing column undergoes a change in its data type, the change is propagated to the change table to ensure that the capture mechanism doesn't introduce data loss to tracked columns.
 The capture process also posts any detected changes to the column structure of tracked tables to the cdc.ddl_history table.
 Consumers wishing to be alerted of adjustments that might have to be made in downstream applications, use the stored procedure sys.sp_cdc_get_ddl_history.